ucsd-cse-pace/handbook/index.md

 You could also go to UGCOM office hours.
 You can check [here](https://cse.ucsd.edu/undergraduate/advising/undergraduate-committee-ugcom-advising-and-mentorship) which professors are specialize in resume reviews/career advice!

-      2. Schedule a session with the Career Center

-   5. What is Handshake?
+Another option is to schedule a session with the [Career Center](https://career.ucsd.edu)!
+They have resources for making resumes, finding job opportunities, applying to grad school, and much more!

+#### So I have a resume, and now I want to apply for a job or research opportunity... where can I do that?
-      1. It’s the main platform we use to interact with our Career Center

-      2. For two, it’s a place where many part-time, full-time, on-campus and off-campus jobs and internships are posted (and target UCSD students directly!!!)

-      3. For three, it’s where Virtual Career fairs take place
+Let me introduce you to Handshake!
+Handshake is the main platform we use to interact with our Career Center!
+It’s a place where many part-time, full-time, on-campus and off-campus jobs and internships are posted (and target UCSD students directly!!!)
+Virtual Career fairs also take place there,too!

-      4. For four, it’s a messaging service where you can communicate with potential employers and recruiters about opportunities and/or get to know them better
+Another cool features that Handshake has is a messaging service where you can communicate with potential employers and recruiters about opportunities and/or get to know them better!

-   6. What do Online Assessments (OAs) usually look like?
-How should I prepare for them?
-What resources do people often use?

-      1. Leetcode, Blind75

-      2. HackerRank

-   7. I got an interview, how do I prepare?

-      1. Technical Interview

-         1. Data structures and algorithms

-         2. Practice explaining your thought process

-         3. Test cases
+If you do not know where to start on your job search, we reccomend turning to Handshake!
+You will definetely get a helping hand there!!

+#### I applied to a job and the company sent me an email with an online assessment, what are my next steps?

+First of all, congratulations!
+This is a huge accomplishment in itself!
+Second of all, take a deep breath because you got this!

+Online Assessments usually are timed coding tests.
+They tend to test on data structures and algorithms, which are things we mostly cover in CSE 12, CSE 100, and CSE 101.
+A good place to get an practice for this coding tests are on Leetcode and HackerRank.
+On both of these websites, they have recommended problems to study for interviews.
+You can even time yourself doing these to get a good idea of how the test will feel.

+There are two types of online assessements that we, LPMs, have seen.
+There is one type, where you asynchonously take the test and your code is autograded.
+Usually the company will send you an email and give you a timeframe you need to complete the timed test in.
+For example, you may have a week to take a 90 minute timed coding tests.

+The other type of online assessment we have seen is one where the interviewer watches you code on live on a video call.
+For this coding interivew, remember that the interviewer wants to hear you explain your thought process.
+It is also ok to make a mistake.
+Often times, in my experience, if you make a mistake, the interviewer will point it out and give you a chance to talk through the logic.
+With this, you are able to demonstrate your problem solving skills and potentially debug the issue!

+Another tip for both types of online assessments is to come up with custom test cases to test your code.
+This shows the interviewer that you are a critical thinker and will help you write less buggy code/have a deeper understanding of the problem that you are trying to solve in general.

       2. Behavioral Interview